Maris Stella College: History

-In 1918 four Marist Brothers came to Negombo, Sri Lanka, and took over the management of St Mary's College.
+In 1918, four Marist Brothers came to Negombo, Sri Lanka, and took over the management of St Mary's College.
 In 1922, the school moved to its present site and assumed the new name of Maris Stella College.
-The history of the Primary School goes back to 1921 when Bro.
-Lewis was in charge of the elementary school, Standard Two E.S.L.C (Elementary School Leaving Certificate) Class.
+The history of the primary school goes back to 1921, when Bro.
+Lewis was in charge of the elementary school, Standard Two Elementary School Leaving Certificate classes.
 There were three long cadjan sheds which housed eight primary classes.

 The school's broadcasting services were inaugurated in 1930.
 Maris Stella installed a wireless set in the library, and the boys followed lessons, such as nature talks to children.
 Electricity came to the whole of Negombo in 1931.
-The same year the first Corpus Christi procession took place.
-It went around the quadrangle.
+The same year, the first Corpus Christi procession took place, which went around the quadrangle.
 The cadets presented a Royal Guard of Honour.

 In August 1939, World War II broke out.
-The following year the school was requisitioned in part by the Royal Artillery for their headquarters.
-The Primary School shifted to Tammita Church grounds into temporary cadjan sheds.
+The following year, the school was requisitioned in part by the Royal Artillery for their headquarters.
+The primary school shifted to the Tammita Church grounds into temporary cadjan sheds.
 Then Royal Artillery moved out in November, but the Royal Air Force occupied the buildings in March the following year.
-The College was put under protection of Our Lady of Perpetual Help.
-There were frequent practices of Air Raid Precautions in schools.
+The college was put under the protection of Our Lady of Perpetual Help.
+There were frequent practices of air raid precautions in schools.
 Trenches were dug for shelter, and every child knew what to do in case of an air raid warning.
-The school was in Easter holidays when the Japanese Air Raid took place in 1942 but their invasion fleet was turned back.
+The school was in Easter holidays when the Japanese air raid took place in 1942, but their invasion fleet was turned back.